clojurewerkz/monger.docs/articles/mapreduce.md

 ---
-title: "Monger, a Clojure MongoDB client: Map/Reduce"
+title: "Monger, a Clojure MongoDB client: Using MongoDB Map/Reduce with Clojure"
 layout: article
 ---